 Epoisses de Bourgogne

 There is a thin layer of tasteless ash that separates the milk horizontally in the middle.
 Traditionally, the ash separated the layer of morning milk from the layer of evening milk.
-Today, the cheese is usually made from a single milk, but the ash is still added for tradition.
+Today, the cheese is usually made from single milk, but the ash is still added for tradition.
+This creamy cheese works really well with an Old World Pinot Noir.

 Neufchâtel is another quite popular cheese in France.
 It is soft and slightly crumbly with a bit of a grainy texture.
-While it may be sold in logs, it is most popularly sold in a heart shape (as seen in the photo at the top of this page).
+While it may be sold in logs, it is most popularly sold in a heart shape.

 Petite Munster is a cow’s milk cheese made in a small town in the Vosges Mountains.
+It is in the Alsace-Lorraine region on the border with Germany.
 This cheese was first made in the 7th century by Benedictine monks at a nearby abbey.

 Throughout history, the price of this cheese was set on June 23 each year at a fair in Gerardmer (also known as Gerome), so the cheese was sometimes known as Gerome.
 Today, the cheese is manufactured and shipped extensively.
 The small disc-shaped cheese has an inedible orange rind and a creamy center that is the consistency of melting chocolate.